MechMadHog/mechmadhog.com/_posts/2025-12-22-Christmas.md

 ## Tier 3: Christmas Is the Vibe

-Christmas is present, visible, and doing emotional work…
+Christmas is present, visible, and doing emotional or symbolic work…
 but it is not the engine.

-These films *feel* like Christmas films, but the story still functions if the holiday is removed or replaced.
+These films *feel* like Christmas films, but the story still functions if the holiday is removed, replaced, or reframed.

 ### Tier 3 Examples